antoniobarbalau/antoniobarbalau.github.io/kernel.md

-# Kernel - What do I do with my life?
+o# Kernel - What do I do with my life?

 ## Practice